carpentries-incubator/genome-mining/_episodes/06-deepbgc.md

 exercises: 30
 questions:
 - "What is DeepBGC?"
-- "Which kind of analysis antiSMASH can perform?"
+- "Which kind of model does DeepBGC train?"
-- "Which files extension accepts antiSMASH?"
+- "Which files extension does DeepBGC accept?"
 objectives:
 - "Understand how antiSMASH applications."
 - "Understand the importance of metadata and potential metadata standards."